corneliusdavid/PicViewer/README.md

 PicViewer is written in Delphi 6 using only standard components and one open source graphics library, GraphicEx (http://www.delphi-gems.com/Graphics.php).

+It was originally posted to SourceForge in 2005: http://sourceforge.net/projects/picviewer.

 Command Line Parameters
 =======================